aniruddhabagal/MindMate/README.md

 * **Responsive UI** with Tailwind CSS and utility‑first styling.
 * **Production‑ready configs** for ESLint, Tailwind, and PostCSS.
 * **Easy deployment** to Vercel or your platform of choice.

-> Note: Feature modules (e.g., check‑ins, exercises, resources) are organized under `app/` as routes and in `components/` for UI building blocks.

 ---